nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 AddCommand class is initialised whenever `Parser` recognises the `add` keyword.

-1. The constructor should create a new Food object according to the parsed user input.
+1. The constructor should create a new `Food` object according to the parsed user input.
-2. The UniqueFoodnameChecker will be called from Fridge class to decide whether to add a new `Food` or edit on existing `Food`.
+2. The `UniqueFoodnameChecker` will be called from `Fridge` class to decide whether to add a new `Food` or edit on an existing `Food` object.

 Given below is the sequence diagram for the AddCommand workflow.